maxckelly/codeAcademyBootCamp/week-10/day35-Rails-Assignment.md

-# Worked on Assignment all day.
+# Worked on Assignment all day - Max
 ## Below is what I worked on with my assignment.

 1. Made my navbar smart.
 Added if statements to my navbar so the user is directed to the correct location based on their role.